-I do not mind as world building is about the joy of creation (gotta love those fallen gnomish gods), but if you want efficiency you may want to focus on 15-minute brainstorming for the setting, then proceed to craft your adventure, and finally add details to your world as the adventure requires them.
+I do not mind world building as a creative outlet (gotta love those fallen gnomish gods).
+However, if you want efficiency, focus on 15-minute brainstorming for the setting.
+Then proceed to craft your adventure, and add setting details as the adventure requires.

 Example: The Sordid Tale of the Bakers’ Guild War

-One of my favorite subplots in a past game came out of nowhere in a city adventure.
+One of my favorite subplots in a past game came out of nowhere during a city adventure.
 One of the characters started out with a mistress, a bored baker’s wife, as part of his backstory.
-We briefly stated that pair met a couple of times in secrecy, and the mistress was an excellent source of information for an ongoing investigation.
+We briefly stated that the pair had met a couple of times in secrecy.
+The mistress knew the city well and was an excellent source of information.
+She quickly became a recurring character.